MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections-overview.md

 > [!IMPORTANT]
 > - Expanded step-by-step guidance will be published shortly after the release of Viva Connection for Public preview on September 9th, 2021.
 This is a summary of the basic steps needed to deploy Viva Connections.
 Check back soon for more details.

-1. Set up a Home site and other organizational news sites
+1. Set up a home site and other organizational news sites
-2. Plan and design your information architecture, including the global navigation in the SP app bar
+2. Plan and design your information architecture, including the global navigation in the SharePoint app bar
-3. Create and configure your dashboard.
+3. Create and configure your dashboard
-4. Enable, customize and deploy the Viva connections app from the Teams admin center
+4. Enable, customize, and deploy the Viva connections app from the Microsoft Teams admin center

-### Summary of known issues
+### Summary of release notes

 | Public Preview Known Issues  | Target Release                 |
 | :------------------- | :------------------- |